-- The server imposes a limit of 64KB on the aggregate size of connection attribute data it can accept.
-If a client attempts to send more than 64KB of attribute data, the server rejects the connection. - For accepted connections, the Performance Schema checks aggregate attribute size against the value of the performance_schema_session_connect_attrs_size system variable.
+- The server imposes a limit of 64KB on the aggregate size of connection attribute data it accepts.
+If a client attempts to send more than 64KB of attribute data, the server rejects the connection.
+Otherwise, the server considers the attribute buffer valid and tracks the size of the longest such buffer in the Performance_schema_session_connect_attrs_longest_seen status variable. - For accepted connections, the Performance Schema checks aggregate attribute size against the value of the performance_schema_session_connect_attrs_size system variable.
 If attribute size exceeds this value, these actions take place: - The Performance Schema truncates the attribute data and increments the Performance_schema_session_connect_attrs_lost status variable, which indicates the number of connections for which attribute truncation occurred. - The Performance Schema writes a message to the error log if the log_error_verbosity system variable is greater than 1:

-[Warning] Connection attributes of length ${\it N}$ were truncated
+Connection attributes of length N were truncated